Skip to main content

 INFO: estimated gas usage: 268994, gas fee: 282ugnot, current gas price: 1ugnot/1000gas

-You can then use the estimated gas as the -gas-wanted and -gas-fee values in your actual transaction.
+Use the estimated gas usage and gas fee values as your -gas-wanted and -gas-fee for the actual transaction.

 Gas Optimization Tips